juliencegarra/OpenMATB/README.md

   compressed.
 The `.csv.gz` files can be imported as they are in the replay (start page), or decompressed with any archive tool (7-Zip, `gunzip`, `pandas.read_csv` reads them directly).
 The page must be run from JATOS: it loads `jatos.js` from there.
-- **DataPipe** (`web_datapipe_experiment=<experiment ID>`): create the experiment on https://pipe.jspsych.org, link it to an OSF project and enable data collection.
+- **DataPipe** (`web_datapipe_experiment=<experiment ID>`): connect a storage provider to your account on https://pipe.jspsych.org (Google Drive, Dataverse or Zenodo; DataPipe stops writing to OSF after November 16, 2026), create the experiment and enable data collection.
 The site can then be hosted anywhere, e.g. on GitHub Pages.
+The file is sent at the end of the session only, compressed, as `<N>_<yymmdd>_<hhmmss>_<random>.csv.gz`: DataPipe accepts 32 MB per request (about 1 h 40 of session once compressed), and the random suffix keeps two sessions with the same name from replacing each other (Zenodo replaces an existing file silently).
+With Zenodo, the files go to an unpublished (private) deposition, which holds at most 100 files: DataPipe merges the sessions into archives as the collection goes on.
+Publishing it makes it public, with a DOI, and it can no longer be changed.

 #### Running OpenMATB from an LMS (SCORM)